Terms Defined: HMOs vs PPOs

 hmo-ppo-chart

-The table above highlights the main differences between PPOs and HMOs and why PPOs are more expensive than HMOs.
+The table above highlights the main differences between PPOs and HMOs and why their prices vary so much.

-Now when we’re talking about the Affordable Care Act, the companies that utilize HMOs in most states are losing less money than the companies that are offering PPOs.
-As a matter of fact, insurance companies in most states have moved away from offering any PPO network or plans because they can’t control costs.
-It says it in the newspapers, and it’s out there in the media – insurance companies are losing hundreds of millions of dollars on the Affordable Care Act for individual health.
-So, PPOs are harder to find, if you can find them at all, because most carriers are going strictly to HMOs, which are smaller networks
+Many carriers have moved away from offering PPO plans because they can’t control costs.
+It says it in the newspapers and is out there in the media– insurance companies are losing hundreds of millions of dollars on the Affordable Care Act for individual health.
+So, PPOs are harder to find.
+Most carriers are moving to favor HMOs.

 Have Health Insurance Questions?

-We hope that this information on HMOs and PPOs is helpful for you.
+We hope that this information on HMOs and PPOs has been helpful for you.

 If you liked this article, share it with your friends!